opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/lb_certificate_v2.md

 * `domain` - (Optional) The domain of the Certificate.

 * `private_key` - (Optional) The private encrypted key of the Certificate, PEM format.
-  Required for certifcates of type `server`.
+  Required for certificates of type `server`.

 * `certificate` - (Required) The public encrypted key of the Certificate, PEM format.